Aerodynamic and Hydrodynamic Performance

 Issues with Steps

 The most significant issue with step design is the engineering challenge of properly locating an efficient step on the hull.
 The length of planing surface behind the step (i.e.: the location of the step) and depth of the step have an impact on the performance of the setup.
-Designing the step improperly can actually decrease performance.
+Designing the step incorrectly can actually decrease performance.
 The issue of multiple steps makes the challenge even trickier.
 So, it is critical to have a defined understanding of how much effective lift that a stepped planing surface will generate and at what (longitudinal) location each stepped planing surface will be acting.

 Some designers stay away from including steps in designs because of degradation in performance at low and moderate speed range.
 At lower speeds the steps are entirely immersed, so each step actually adds drag to the hull.
 At moderate speeds during the transition to full planing, air must get back behind the steps or the boat will suffer the penalty of continuing high drag.
 So the step is really only ideally functional at its single design velocity, and thus, it can potentially generate a penalty at all other velocities.
 Use of ventilating steps by design can cause the hull to "trip" on the irregular chines causing a dangerous stability problem with serious handling results.